 UMBC’s Graduate School offers 40 master’s degree programs, 24 doctoral degree programs and 23 graduate certificate programs.
 Programs are offered in education, engineering, emergency health services, imaging and digital arts, information technology, aging services, life sciences, psychology, public policy, and a host of other fields.

-Not only can UMBC students conduct research in any discipline from day one, they also find supportive faculty and an array of grants and awards to help make their projects successful.
-In addition to collaborating with professor mentors, students often present their research at URCAD (Undergraduate Research and Achievement Day) and some even contribute to papers published by the faculty.
-From student-choreographed dance performances and studies of water systems in Kenya, to historical profiles and innovations in engineering, students become fully engaged in interdisciplinary, hands-on research as early as their freshman year.
+Not only can UMBC students conduct research in any discipline from day one, but they also find supportive faculty and an array of grants and awards to help make their projects successful.
+In addition to collaborating with professor mentors, students often present their research at URCAD (Undergraduate Research and Achievement Day), and some even contribute to papers published by the faculty.
+From student-choreographed dance performances and studies of water systems in Kenya to historical profiles and innovations in engineering, students become fully engaged in interdisciplinary, hands-on research as early as their freshman year.